-- graduate credit transferred from the University of Illinois at Chicago or from the University of Illinois at Springfield, - graduate credit earned through the CIC Traveling Scholar Program [104], - credit earned in the Illinois College of Medicine that is approved for application to the student's graduate program for students in the Medical Scholars Program, - graduate credit earned through an Urbana-Champaign offcampus course or program.
+- graduate credit transferred from the University of Illinois at Chicago or from the University of Illinois at Springfield, - graduate credit earned through the CIC Traveling Scholar Program - credit earned in the Illinois College of Medicine that is approved for application to the student's graduate program for students in the Medical Scholars Program, - graduate credit earned through an Urbana-Champaign off-campus course or program.

-Students who have earned up to 12 hours of graduate credit while enrolled as a non-degree student at the University of Illinois at Urbana-Champaign may request [103] those hours and up to 12 hours of graduate credit taken at another institution.
+Students who have earned up to 12 hours of graduate credit while enrolled as a non-degree student at the University of Illinois at Urbana-Champaign may request those hours and up to 12 hours of graduate credit taken at another institution.
 These requests may be submitted after the student receives their notice of admission.

-Credit taken while in the CIC Traveling Scholar Program [105] is considered to be within the Graduate College.
+c.
+Credit earned as a CIC Traveling Scholar.
+Credit taken while in the CIC Traveling Scholar Program is considered to be within the Graduate College.